-Despite the crappy weather, Montreal is full of action throughout this weekend.
-The Grand Prix circus rolled into town on Friday, taking over the city’s downtown district and packing bars, restaurants and hotels with throngs of racing enthusiasts, as well as a fair share of boat-riders.
+Despite the crappy weather on this particular night, Montreal is full of action throughout the weekend.
+The Grand Prix circus has rolled into town, taking over the city’s downtown district and packing bars, restaurants and hotels with throngs of racing enthusiasts.
 However, Ile Ste-Helene is the true racing capital for the event.
 Located a quick metro ride underneath the Saint Lawrence river and just south of Montreal proper, the islet hosts practice and qualifying races for two days before the main event takes place on Sunday.

-None of this bears much of an effect on the Plateau, a perfectly safe, yet bohemian neighborhood populated by well-to-do families, with a smattering of students and artists.
-The Plateau also happens to be the neighborhood where I live, and when I jump on the metro to head to the Bell Centre, I’m only reminded of all the activity going on when I get to the Berri-UQAM metro station.
-This is where the yellow line that takes Grand Prix fanatics to Ile Ste-Helene deposits them when they make their way back from their day at the races.
-At Berri-UQAM, squadrons of men, between 25 and 55, wearing jackets, hats, and sports shoes overburdened with Ferrari and Puma logos ride the escalators and then rush to board the metro car I’m riding in.
-Most of them head downtown to keep the fun going; others stop at the Old Port to get a drink and a steak; and a good chunk of them descend with me at the Bonaventure station that leads directly into the entrails of the Bell Centre.
+None of this bears much of an effect on the Plateau, a bohemian neighborhood populated by well-to-do families, with a smattering of students and artists.
+The Plateau also happens to be where I live, and when I jump on the metro to head to the Bell Centre, I’m only reminded of all the activity going on when I get to the Berri-UQAM metro station.
+This is where the yellow line that takes Grand Prix fanatics to Ile Ste-Helene deposits them on the way back from their day at the races.
+At Berri-UQAM, squadrons of men, between 25 and 55, decked out in jackets and sports shoes overburdened with Ferrari and Puma logos, ride the escalators and then rush to board the metro car I’m riding in.
+Most of them head downtown to keep the fun going; others stop at the Old Port to get a drink and a steak; and a good chunk of them descend with me at the Bonaventure station, down the escalators and into the entrails of the Bell Centre.

-Before I finally find my spot in the press gallery, I get to see way more of the inner recesses of the Bell Centre than I’m really interested in.
-As I haphazardly make my way through myriad tunnels, elevators and staircases, the most interesting scene I encounter, by far, is the one at the improvised backstage lobby where the ring-card girls and dancers (yeah, Montreal boxing shows have dancers) hang out.
-Here the ladies get a chance to relax between appearances, they have a drink and spruce themselves up before heading back out to do their thing.
-The view is superb, with sculpted legs, sexy high-heels, plunging necklines and short skirts surrounding me, and I would gladly miss the whole damn boxing show if it meant I could stay here handing out towels and assisting with the glitter mascara, but it’s not meant to be.
+Before I finally find my spot in the press gallery, I get to see way more of the inner recesses of the Bell Centre than I ever thought possible.
+As I haphazardly make my way through various tunnels and staircases, the most interesting scene I encounter, by far, is the one at the improvised backstage lobby where the ring-card girls and dancers (that’s right, Montreal boxing shows have sexy go-go dancers) hang out.
+Here the ladies get a chance to relax between appearances, have a drink and spruce themselves up before heading back out to do their thing.
+The view is superb, with plenty of skin, sexy high-heels, plunging necklines and short skirts surrounding me, and I would gladly miss the whole damn boxing show if it meant I could stay here handing out towels and assisting with the glitter mascara, but it’s not meant to be.
 The girls’ smiles were as enigmatic, and their bodies as sensual, as getting brusquely kicked out by the massive security guard was humbling.

-So I leave the lobby of beauty and walk down a hallway that leads to the floor of the Bell Centre.
-Before I know it, I bump into another body-builder dressed in black who’s guarding a gleaming white Lamborghini that is so heart-breakingly beautiful it almost makes me tear up.
+So I leave the lobby of beauty and walk down a hallway leading to the floor of the Bell Centre.
+Before I know it, I bump into another body-builder dressed in black guarding a gleaming white Lamborghini that is so heart-breakingly beautiful it almost makes me tear up.
 Despite his intimidating appearance, this security guy turns out to be really charming.
-He patiently explains to me that my red bracelet does not give me access to the floor, and that I have to climb up, way up, to the eighth floor, above the nosebleeds, to reach the press gallery where I’ll have the chance to perch myself atop a tall chair and look down on the whole scene.
+He patiently explains to me that my red bracelet does not give me access to the floor, and I have to climb up, way up, above the nosebleeds, to reach the press gallery where I’ll have the chance to perch myself atop a tall chair and survey the whole scene.

 When I finally reach the summit, a couple dozen scribes already occupy the seats around mine.
 Most focus on the large screens above the ring that broadcast the preliminary fights with crisp clarity.
 Some gaze at the individual screens placed directly in front and above each pair of seats while a handful let their eyes wander to the live action below.
-As soon as I seat myself it’s clear the media have been relegated to this lofty gallery to help maximize revenue.
-Looking down, I see there’s no press-row near the ring, only seats for ticket-holders with some spots for photographers and camera crews.
-The ringside seats sell for $600; the nosebleeds for $60.
+As soon as I seat myself it’s clear the media have been relegated to this lofty spot to maximize revenue.
+Looking down, there’s no press-row near the ring, only seats for ticket-holders with some spots for photographers and camera crews.
+The ringside seats sell for six hundred; the nosebleeds for sixty.

 By the time local favourite and middleweight knockout artist David Lemieux climbs in the ring, half the seats made available to the public are occupied.
 Lemieux receives huge cheers from the audience just for showing up, and his contest against the 31-year old 11-1 Robert Swierzbinski from Poland is a nasty, brutish and short affair.
 Lemieux knocks him down three times — first with a body shot, then with a violent left hook and then with an even more violent left hook — before the referee halts the massacre.
 I only saw Lemieux get hit once, with a left hook that annoyed him no more than a remora annoys a shark.

 The crowd cheers loudly when Gamboa appears on the big screen as he’s about to begin his ring-walk (Perez’s own ringwalk was not televised), duly escorted by his promoter 50 cent, but it’s unclear whether the ticket-holders are reacting to the boxer or to the rapper/impresario.
-When Michael Buffer begins his spiel the Bell Centre roars, and when the name of Montreal is mentioned, the response is deafening, even though, despite the promoters’ best efforts, the event is clearly not a sellout.
+When Michael Buffer begins his spiel the Bell Centre roars, and when the name of Montreal is mentioned, the response is deafening.

 Gamboa scores a knockdown in the first round with a quick left hook followed by a right hand that doesn’t quite land but helps the Colombian on his journey to the canvas.
 Perez gets up quickly and it seems as if his going down is more a result of the Cuban’s hand-speed than of his power.
 At 135 pounds, Yuriorkis looks ripped; he wasted none of the nine pounds he now has to work with since moving up from featherweight.
 In his first fight in more than six months, he’s also his usual cocky and confident self.
 When the bell rings to signal the end of a round, he walks back to his corner with his arms hanging down arced by his sides, a small and lean version of Mike Tyson with the intense stare to match.

 By the fifth, Perez is feeling Gamboa’s power.
 His face is marked up and, despite his bravado, he’s getting tagged more and more often.
 Gamboa is firmly in control of the action, comfortable in the knowledge that there’s pretty much nothing the Colombian can do to hurt him.
 “El Ciclon de Guantanamo” is so comfortable that he starts doing that move where he lands a punch, then backs away while turning his head in a different direction from where his opponent stands, before darting back to land a quick one-two.
-The talent mismatch, however, soon enough turns into a boring match, as Gamboa doesn’t commit to his attack, relying too much on lateral movement and doing too little punching.
-The crowd begins to boo, jeer and howl during the middle rounds, but this has little effect on the fighters’ performances; the sixth is as boring as the seventh is hollow.
-It’s hard to believe Alvarez vs. Green would’ve been worse than this.
+The talent mismatch, however, soon enough becomes tedious, as Gamboa doesn’t commit to his attack, relying too much on lateral movement and doing too little punching.
+The crowd begins to jeer and howl during the middle rounds, but this has little effect on the fighters’ performances; the sixth is as boring as the seventh is hollow.
+It’s hard to believe Alvarez vs Green would’ve been worse than this.